Dysarthria research: COS-Speech

 Claire MitchellStroke Association Research Fellow and Senior Clinical Lecturer

-Claire is the Principal Investigator of this project.
+Claire is the chief investigator of SAYS and COS-Speech.
 She has over 20 years’ experience as a clinical specialist speech and language therapist in adult acquired neurological conditions and is a senior clinical lecturer at The University of Manchester.
 Claire completed her PhD in 2017.

 View Claire’s research profile